 In line with the above-mentioned investment policy, this sub-fund invests at least two thirds of its assets in equities and equity rights of companies which are domiciled or chiefly active in Asia (excluding Japan).
-At least 51% of the value of the sub-fund shall be invested in equities that are not shares of investment funds and that are listed or traded on a 'regulated market' as defined in Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments.
 Furthermore, the sub-fund may buy or sell futures, swaps, non-deliverable forwards and currency options in order to:

 - wholly or partially hedge investments that make up the sub-fund's assets against the currency risk associated with the sub-fund's reference currency.
 This can be achieved directly (hedging a currency against the reference currency) or indirectly (hedging a currency against a third currency, which is then hedged against the reference currency). - build up currency positions against the currency of account, other freely convertible currencies or other currencies included in the benchmark.
 Non-deliverable forwards enable currency positions to be built up and hedged against exchange-rate risks without the need to physically transfer these currencies or conduct transactions on a local market.
 This makes it possible to avoid the local counterparty risk as well as the costs of holding local currencies arising from any currency export restrictions.
-Moreover, there are generally no local exchange controls on NDFs in US dollars between two offshore contractual partners.
-Investors should note that the sub-fund's exposure may also include Chinese A shares traded via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect.
-Chinese A shares are renminibi-denominated A shares of companies domiciled in mainland China; these are traded on Chinese stock exchanges such as the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
+Moreover, there are generally no local exchange controls on NDFs in US dollars between two offshore contractual partners.Investors should note that the sub-fund's exposure may also include Chinese A shares traded via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect.
+Chinese A shares are renminbi-denominated A shares of companies domiciled in mainland China; these are traded on Chinese stock exchanges such as the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
 This sub-fund may invest in both developed and emerging markets countries (Emerging Markets).
 The risks associated therewith are listed in the section entitled "General risk information".
-In addition to the aforementioned, investors should read, be aware of and take into account the risks associated with investments traded via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect.
-Information on this topic can also be found in the section entitled "General risk information".
+In addition to the aforementioned, investors should read, be aware of and take into account the risks associated with investments traded via Shanghai-Hong Kong Stock Connect or Shenzhen risk information on this topic can also be found in the section entitled "General risk information on this topic can also be found in the section entitled "General risk information on this topic can also be found in the section entitled "General risk information on this topic can also be found in the section entitled "General risk information on this topic can also be found in the section entitled "General risk information on this topic can also be found in the section entitled "General risk information".
 For these reasons, this sub-fund is particularly suitable for risk-conscious investors.